fkucukkara/server-sent-events/README.md

 ## ⚠️ Note

-This project uses **.NET 10 RC** which is a preview version.
-For production applications, wait for the stable release or use .NET 8/9 with manual SSE implementation.
+This project uses **.NET 10** stable release.
+The codebase demonstrates modern .NET features and can be used as a reference for production applications.